-CMM 101.CALL ME MISTER SEMINAR
+CMM 101.CALL ME MISTER - INTRODUCTORY SEMINAR 1

-This seminar examines the origins of the MISTER initiative and a series of topics associated with the development of leadership skills in preparation for the teaching profession.
-Pre-requisite: Acceptance into Call Me MISTER program.
+This seminar series examines the origins of the MISTER initiative and a series of topics associated with development of leadership skills in preparation for the teaching profession.
+Attendance at Call Me MISTER activities required.
+Prerequisite: Acceptance into Call Me MISTER program.
 One semester hour.